python/cpython/Doc/howto/unicode.rst

-Since Python 3.0, the language features a ``str`` type that contain Unicode characters, meaning any string created using ``"unicode rocks!"``, ``'unicode rocks!``, or the triple-quoted string syntax is stored as Unicode.
+Since Python 3.0, the language features a ``str`` type that contain Unicode characters, meaning any string created using ``"unicode rocks!"``, ``'unicode rocks!'``, or the triple-quoted string syntax is stored as Unicode.

 To insert a Unicode character that is not part ASCII, e.g., any letters with accents, one can use escape sequences in their string literals as such::